sinhui99/FinalYearProject-sinhui/README.md

 		test_preprocessing.ipynb or test_preprocessing.py

-	If you wish to skip processing the testing data, you can download the pickle files from drive.
+	If you wish to skip processing the testing data, you can download the pickle files from drive at models/pickle/ folder.
 Drive link: https://drive.google.com/drive/folders/1LyCji2UXEcTU0RtSFMSlhBtlfIXtMnzJ?usp=sharing

 		X_testing.pickle
 		y_testing.pickle

-12. Download the saved model from Drive because the saved model has exceeded 25 MB.
+12. Download the saved model from Drive at models/ folder because the saved model has exceeded 25 MB.
 You need not to do this step if you are building from scratch.
 Drive link: https://drive.google.com/drive/folders/1LyCji2UXEcTU0RtSFMSlhBtlfIXtMnzJ?usp=sharing

 	You can choose to use the saved model in folder or the hdf5 file to predict the class on testing set.
 By default, it is choosing the hdf5 file, kindly change it if needed.